 Step 5: Construction

 Prep for Delivery

-Your new home building kit will be ready for delivery from 4 to 10 weeks after placing your order.
-Ensure you have lifting equipment (backhoe, forklift, etc.) at your job site to offload the framing, siding, and component packages and a dry place to store these prior to construction.
-Ask the building supplier for advice on the best equipment for your size of building package.
+Your new home building kit will be ready for delivery 4 to 10 weeks after placing your order.
+Ensure you have lifting equipment (backhoe, forklift, etc.) at your job site to offload the framing, siding, and component packages and a dry place to store these before construction.
+Ask the building supplier for advice on the best equipment for the size of a building package.